The advantage, and importance, of having

 interior back lining of the left curtain.
 There is a low level brown stain of approximately "5" x "6" to the front lining of the right side curtain with a small cigarette type burn mark directly adjacent to the stain.
 The curtains have been professionally steam-cleaned (Invoice seen) and are in working

-leave no doubt as to the appearance of the curtains and the condition they are in, and this is reinforced with supplementary digital photographs pointing to the areas with defects.
+leave no doubt as to the appearance of the curtains and the condition they are in, and this is reinforced with supplementary digital photographs exposing the areas with defects.

 have also specified the length of the curtains while detailing them.